 Sizing will always default to regular, so if you need one of the other options, be sure to select it, as shown in the pic above.
 This sounds obvious, but there have been so many times I nearly ordered the regular sizing instead of slim for my boys.
 Double-check the sizing in your cart or at checkout (in fact that's a good thing to do anyway, even if you're just shopping regular sizes).

 As mentioned earlier, not all items from every store will come in extended sizing.

 Active pants that you'd use for PE or for after-school sports activities usually do not come in extended sizes.
 I did find some one time from The Children's Place, but it's rare.
 Don't worry!
 Some brands have sizes that just naturally happen to lean a little more in one direction or the other, so this is my guide for PE pants.

-If your child has a slim build, you'll want to check if The Children's Place has active pants available in slim sizing.
-Otherwise shop at Carter's or OshKosh B'gosh.
+If your child has a slim build, shop at Carter's or OshKosh B'gosh.
 I find that the waist at both of those last two stores is narrow enough compared to the pants length that it's a reasonably good fit for your slim child.

 If your child has a larger build, you'll want to get their PE pants from The Children's Place.
 Their regular active pants tend to have a looser waist.

 The activewear pants from Old Navy are somewhere in the middle.

 There are many affordable children's clothing stores mentioned above which offer slim, plus, and husky sizes to fit all builds.